TimHanewich/Codemasters.F1_2020/README.md

         Console.WriteLine(ctd.Throttle.ToString());
     }

 Many of the packets follow a similar format as is seen above with the `TelemetryPacket`.

+### Converting all telemetry to packets
+You can convert all of the byte array packages that you received.
+Example:

+    List<byte[]> telemetry;
+    Packet[] packets = CodemastersToolkit.BulkConvertByteArraysToPackets(telemetry);

+You can then convert each packet from the returned array of packets.
+For example, converting a `Packet` to the `TelemetryPacket`:

+    foreach (Packet p in packets)
+    {
+        if (p.PacketType == PacketType.CarTelemetry)
+        {
+            TelemetryPacket telpack = (TelemetryPacket)p;
+        }
+    }

+### Getting a related packet
+You may need to, for example, find the accompanying `CarStatusPacket` for a particular `TelemetryPacket`.
+To do this:

+    TelemetryPacket telpack;
+    CarStatusPacket csp = (CarStatusPacket)telpack.GetRelatedPacket(packets, PacketType.CarStatus);